hengyuan-hu/a2c/README.md

 In the original A3C, N instances of the enviroment, e.g. an Atari game, run asynchronously and each instance has its own actor to produce trajactories (sequences of game play timesteps) used for asynchronous parameter updates.
-A straightforward modification would be to wait until every environment to produce a trajactory and then batch those trajactories together for one update.
-However, this approach is slow because it does not use GPU efficiently.
 In A2C, a batch of environments are sychronized at every step, meaning that they produce a batch of states, the agent consume that batch and produce a batch of actions, and then the environments perform corresponding actions to produce the next batch of states.
-This method can maximize the utilization of GPU and thus increase speed.
+This method can increase the utilization of GPU and thus increase speed.

 In A3C, each enviroment collect a trajectory of maximum length T and